-Any applicant who passed EDRA Part I before applying for EDRA Part II must also meet the following prerequisites:
+Any applicant who passed EDRA Part I before applying for EDRA Part II must also meet the following prerequisites (there is no time limitation between the Part I and the Part II):

 - 1. Written confirmation by the Head of the Department / Programme director that the applicant has performed: - i.
 150 neuraxial blocks, including spinal, epidural, and combined spinal / epidural. - ii.
-150 peripheral nerve blocks, including - 75 upper limb nerve blocks including: interscalene, supraclavicular, infraclavicular, axillary and distal nerve blocks at elbow and wrist level. - 75 lower limb nerve blocks including: sciatic, femoral, popliteal and nerve blocks at the ankle level. - iii.
-Various nerve blocks, including paravertebral, intercostal, abdominal wall blocks, PECS, penile, caudal, and IVRA (Bier's block). - Certificate of attendance of at least 3 courses / workshops, at least 1 of which is an ESRA workshop.
-(The workshop needed for Part I is included in this number; 3 workshops are required in total.) - i.
+150 peripheral nerve blocks, including - 75 upper limb nerve blocks including: interscalene, supraclavicular, infraclavicular, axillary and distal nerve blocks at elbow and wrist level. - 75 lower limb nerve blocks including: sciatic, femoral, popliteal and nerve blocks at the ankle level.

+iii.
+Various nerve blocks, including paravertebral, intercostal, abdominal wall blocks, PECS, penile, caudal, and IVRA (Bier's block).

+Certificate of attendance of at least 3 courses / workshops, at least 1 of which is an ESRA workshop.
+(The workshop needed for Part I is included in this number; 3 workshops are required in total.)

+i.
 1 Cadaver Workshop